-- Hashimoto’s makes us want to sleep and withdraw, be less fertile, and carry more weight which increases our chances of survival.
+- Hashimoto’s makes us want to sleep and withdraw, be less fertile, and carry more weight, which increases our chances of survival.

-- The anxiety experienced due to thyroid cell breakdown may make a person more hypervigilant to potential dangers.
+- The anxiety experienced due to thyroid cell breakdown, may make a person more hyper-vigilant to potential dangers.

-- Mental health professionals who work with people who are overweight report that those who have been physically abused may inadvertently go on to form a protective barrier around themselves.
+- Mental health professionals who work with people who are overweight, report that those who have been physically abused may inadvertently go on to form a protective barrier around themselves.
 A person who was abused or felt vulnerable may feel “protected” by the excess weight.

-Rather than doing mantras and telling yourself that you are safe (though I always love those), the key is to communicate to your body in a language that it will understand.
+Wouldn’t it be great if we could just tell our immune systems to stop attacking our thyroid glands and bodies, and that we are actually relatively safe in this unsafe world?
+However, rather than repeating mantras and telling yourself that you are safe (though I always love those), the key is to communicate to your body in a language that it will understand.

 In simple terms, you must eliminate the things that make your immune system believe that you need to conserve your body and resources.

-In my work, I’ve found that there is often a combination of triggers that has fueled Hashimoto’s and that a trigger can be anything that has the potential to stress the body or mind, upset the gut barrier, or clog up our detox pathways.
+In my work, I’ve found that there is often a combination of triggers that has fueled Hashimoto’s, and that a trigger can be anything that has the potential to stress the body or mind, upset the gut barrier, or clog up our detox pathways.